 The most authentic recipes start with cubes of beef or buffalo cooked in a little pork fat.
 Then, chiles are added for flavor and thickener.

-So, here is my 21st century attempt at a more authentic chili:
+Here is Donna’s 21st century creation for a more authentic chili recipe:

-Cook four slices of bacon in a large stockpot.
+She cooked four slices of bacon in a large stockpot.
 Remove bacon and mince.
 Cook 3 pounds of beef (I used chuck roast), cut in 1 inch cubes, until very well browned.
-Add in 3 cloves of garlic, minced, 1 onion, diced, 1 cup of ground chile pods (I used guajillo and ancho), 1 tablespoon salt, 1 tablespoon of cumin and 8 cups of water.
+Add in 3 cloves of garlic, minced, 1 onion, diced, 1 cup of ground chile pods (she used guajillo and ancho), 1 tablespoon salt, 1 tablespoon of cumin and 8 cups of water.
 Simmer for 3 to 4 hours, stirring frequently, until cooked down and thickened.

 - 4 slices bacon